samyuktha17/Naive-Bayes-Classifier-Spam-Ham/README.md

 LABEL path_1
 LABEL path_2
 ⋮
-In the above format, LABEL is either “spam” or “ham” and path is the path to the file, and the filename (e.g., on Windows a path might be: "C:\dev\4\ham\0001.2000-01-17.beck.ham.txt").
-If you are taking the default approach to unknown tokens not seen in training, then nbclassify.py should simply ignore them (i.e., pretend they did not occur).

 3. nbevaluate.py

 nbevaluate.py will be invoked in the following way:
 >python3 nbevaluate.py nboutput_filename
 nboutput_filename is the output file of nbclassify.py described above.
 For each line in the file,